How I Think — Jacob Sager

 Jacob Sager

 Not my résumé.
-Not my software stack.
+Not my stack.

 How I think.